Nouvelle VagueAugust 31, 2015

 Up until the 60s, British and continental music were heavily influenced by the Americans; but during the 60s British Beat music bands, such as the Beatles, took over.Yé-yé was the style of pop that emerged in France, Italy and Spain that featured young girls singing pop songs with sexy, deliberately naîve lyrics in French or Italian.

-Serge Gainsbourg, who wrote several hits for the yé-yé girls and masterminded some of their stage performances, understood well the allure of the slightly camp schoolgirl / teen style.
+Serge Gainsbourg, who wrote several hits for the yé-yé girls and masterminded some of their stage performances, understood well the allure of the slightly camp schoolgirl / teen style during the Nouvelle Vague.
 Although his mentorship was later questioned, the music and the style are still very catchy.